-I remember part of my doctorate focussed on attachment and bereavement, looking at how we continue relationships with those who have died.
+I remember part of my doctorate focussed on attachment and bereavement, and how relationships continue with those who have died.
 There are times when I think therapeutic endings are a bit like this.
-I often wonder what they are doing now.
+I often wonder what some children and families are doing now.
 Are they well?
 Did they become the adult or young person I envisaged?
 Are they working?
-In prison?
-Continuing to experience emotional difficulties?
+Are they in prison?
+Are they a parent?
+Do they continue to experience emotional difficulties?

-Regardless of what was worked through, what came up in the sessions, or what our ending meant or looked like, I recall families and children with fondness and wish them to have healthy and positive life experiences, and overcome any hurdles that will test them.
+Regardless of what was worked through in sessions or what our ending meant or looked like, I recall families and children with fondness and wish them healthy and positive lives .
 I have learnt so much about myself over the years because I have met these people.
-Obviously on a professional level they have helped me shape my practice and have furthered my understanding of their individual experiences of emotional difficulties and trauma that you just can’t get from a book.
+Professionally, they have helped shape my practice.
+They have furthered my understanding of their individual experiences of emotional difficulties and trauma that you just can’t get from a book.
 In the early days, they rapidly gave me confidence and the assertion to manage complex and worrying situations.
 Personally, I have learnt about my emotional reactions to different comments, incidents, and dynamics.
-I think it’s more about knowing why I respond the way I do, rather than the emotion itself.
-Even though we said our goodbyes, it doesn’t feel like it’s the end which may sound strange.
-I am unlikely to bump into many of the families I have worked with.
-I live and work in a completely different part of the country now but somehow (without wanting to sound proper cheesy) I carry these families with me.
-As Ernest Hemingway said, “It is good to have an end to journey toward; but it is the journey that matters in the end.”
-I have travelled many journeys with children, young people, and families, some bumpier than others.
-They are part of what has made me the clinician I am today; they are part of my journey as well as me being part of theirs, and for that, I am thankful.
+This in turn has helped my practice.